zahrasodagar/zahrasodagar.github.io/_pages/about.md

 <a href="https://scholar.google.com/citations?user=ebEhWZwAAAAJ&hl=en"><b>Prof. Hossein Sameti</b></a>
 to enhance my knowledge of NLP and Language Models.

-My broad research interests lie in the span of machine learning and deep learning, statistics, and trustworthy AI, with a particular focus on privacy, fairness, robustness, generalization, as well as interpretability and comprehending what models learn, to enhance their performance by utilizing their knowledge.
+My broad research interests lie in the span of machine learning and deep learning, statistics, and trustworthy AI, with a particular focus on robustness and generalization.

-I’m also fascinated by how nature solves learning problems.
-Thus, I am interested in fields such as cognitive science and cognitively-inspired AI or novel human-inspired methods, as well as other areas like reasoning, contrastive learning, multimodal ML, multi-task and meta-learning, aiming to drive more efficient and natural-like solutions to AI problems.

-In my non-academic life, I enjoy photography, reading (more precisely, Russian and East-European literature and philosophical novels, philosophical books, and sometimes Persian poetry—mostly Rumi and Saadi), playing the Setar (and soon the Tanbur), listening to music, taking long walks and hiking, and learning new languages (currently focusing on improving my French and Arabic).
-I also love traveling, exploring different places and cultures, and having deep conversations with people from different cultural backgrounds.
-I believe this enables us to see different aspects of life from new philosophical perspectives, helping me discover myself, see more, and grow more.
+In my non-academic life, I enjoy photography, reading, playing the Setar (and soon the Tanbur), listening to music, hiking, and learning new languages (currently focusing on improving my French and Arabic).
+I also love traveling, exploring different places and cultures.

 Research Interests
 ------
 Including, but not limited to:
 <ul style="margin-top: -1%;" markdown='1'>
-<li> Machine Learning (both applied and theoretical) and Deep Learning </li>
+<li> Machine Learning (both applied and theoretical) and Deep Learning</li>
 <li> Robustness</li>
 <li> Generalization and Interpretability</li>
-<li> Privacy and Fairness</li>
-<li> Computer Vision and NLP</li>
+<li> Vision and Language Models</li>
-<li> Cognitive Science and Cognitively-inspired AI </li>
-<li> Multimodal ML, Multi-task Learning and Meta-learning </li>
+<li> Multimodal Machine Learning</li>
-<li> Applied Statistics, Information Theory and Optimization </li>
+<li> Applied Statistics, Information Theory and Optimization</li>
-<li> Embodied AI </li>
 </ul>

 Publications